lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

-When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute may also help keep them motivated.
+When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute as helpers may also help keep them motivated.

 # Conclusion